Nohkalikai Falls: Legend of Nohkalikai

 According to local legend, in a village called Rangjyrteh, upstream from Nohkalikai Falls, there lived a woman named Likai who found she had no choice but to remarry following the death of her husband.
-Ka Likai (Ka is the prefix given for the female gender in Khasi) was left with an infant daughter and scant means of earning a living; so in order to sustain herself and feed her child she took on the arduous job of a porter.
-Her work required her to leave the child unattended for long periods and what little time she could spend at home was devoted almost entirely to caring for her baby.
+"Ka Likai" ('Ka' is the prefix for the female gender in Khasi) was left with an infant daughter and scant means of earning a living; in order to sustain herself and feed her child, she took on the arduous job of a porter.
+Her work required her to leave the child unattended for long periods, and what little time she could spend at home was devoted almost entirely to caring for her baby.
 Realising that raising a child required both parents, Ka Likai married a second time for the sake of her daughter.
 However, as mother to an infant, she was obliged to give her daughter constant attention, at the expense of giving her wicked second husband the love he thought he deserved.
-Consumed with jealous rage, he conceived a hatred for his little stepdaughter, finally killing the infant in cold blood and cooking her flesh, after first throwing away her severed head and bones in order to hide - as he thought - all trace of the murder.
-When Ka Likai returned, she found the house empty - nobody at home - although someone had prepared a meal.
+Consumed with jealous rage, he conceived a hatred for his little stepdaughter, finally killing the infant in cold blood and cooking her flesh, after first throwing away her severed head and bones in order to hide – as he thought – all trace of the murder.
+When Ka Likai returned, she found the house empty, although someone had prepared a meal.
 She wanted to go and look for her daughter, but was so famished from her labours that she fell upon the dish of cooked meat, devouring it avidly until she could eat no more.

 Ka Likai usually chewed a betel quid after her meal, but was horrified to discover a severed finger near the place where she usually prepared her betel nuts and betel leaves.
-Realising what had happened in her absence she went mad with anger and grief and began to run frenziedly, all the while swinging a hatchet in her hand.
+Realising what had happened in her absence, she went mad with anger and grief and began to run frenziedly, all the while swinging a hatchet in her hand.
 She finally ran right off the edge of the plateau, plunging to her death, unable to bear any longer the thought that she had unknowingly cannibalised her murdered daughter.
 The waterfall from which she leaped was named Nohkalikai Falls as a grim reminder of the tragedy that had befallen the unfortunate Ka Likai.